-- If possible, only share your dark truths with emotionally intelligent people who are either professional counselor-types or have done a load of work on themselves and get it.
+- If possible, only share your dark truths with emotionally intelligent people who are either professional counsellor-types or have done a load of work on themselves and get it.

 - Get clarity and take responsibility.
 Are you being a selfish donkey who is pointing fingers and not aware of your own part in the problem?
 Or is it something bigger that will eventually have to be dealt with by digging for the truth and asking for help (from the right people)?

 - Fully accept the situation as it is, go the bottom of the feeling, and trust things will shift and change.
 This will all feel like a dream soon.
 Pretend you’re already in looking at it in retrospect!

 - Is this a pattern?
 If so, explore it.
 What needs to be healed so it doesn’t happen again?

 - Do not feel ashamed or guilty for having negative emotions.
 It’s your God given right to feel like shit sometimes.
 Remember emotions are there for a reason.